QuMAB: Query-based Multi-Annotator Behavior Modeling with Reliability under Sparse Labels: Related Work

 \subsection{Multi-annotator Behavior Modeling Paradigm}

 To the best of our knowledge, the multi-annotator behavior modeling paradigm problem has not yet been investigated.
 Traditional multi-annotator learning focuses on estimating consensus or ground-truth labels from multiple noisy annotations.
 These include early probabilistic models \cite{DS_model}, EM algorithms \cite{GLAD}, Gaussian models \cite{GP-MLL}, and biased estimation \cite{bias_annotator}.
 Tanno et al. \cite{tanno2019learning} proposed modeling annotator confusion matrices as learnable parameters in neural networks.
 Cao et al. \cite{cao2019max} introduced max-MIG to learn from multiple annotators.
+SimLabel~\cite{SimLabel} addresses the practical challenge of missing labels in multi-annotator scenarios.
 NEAL \cite{NEAL} employs neural expectation-maximization to jointly learn annotator expertise and true labels.
 Later methods used probabilistic frameworks to aggregate multiple annotations into a consensus or ground-truth label by confusion matrix \cite{Sampling-CM}, agreement distribution \cite{Learn2agree}, and Gaussian distributions \cite{PADL}.
 This sample-wise aggregation paradigm often treats annotator disagreements as noise to be averaged away rather than valuable information \cite{noise1, Correction}.
 In contrast, our introduced annotator-wise modeling paradigm treats annotator disagreements as valuable information for modeling annotator-specific behavior patterns, enhancing aggregation reliability, and explaining annotator behavior.